THE SMARTPHONE MARKET IS BECOMING ever-more competitive, making it more and more difficult to choose which handset you should throw your money at.

 This is the first time BlackBerry has found itself on our best smartphones list, thanks to the launch of its first Android-powered device.

 The BlackBerry Priv marks the first time the firm has ditched its own software in favour of Google's more popular alternative.
 In a bid to stand-out in the market, BlackBerry has kitted out the Priv with a slide-out QWERTY keyboard, which comes paired with a 5.4in QHD screen.
-The high-end specs continue throughout, and you'll also find an octa-core Qualcomm Snapdragon 808 processor, 18MP rear-facing camera and 3,140mAh battery.
+The high-end specs continue throughout, and you'll also find a Qualcomm Snapdragon 808 processor, 18MP rear-facing camera and 3,140mAh battery.

 Check out our BlackBerry Priv review.